LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 The name of this action is `reset`.
 Return `true` whenever you want to reset the run.

+#### Script Initialization

+The name of this action is `init`.
+This action is triggered when a game process has been found according to the State Descriptors.

+#### Generic Update

+The name of this action is `update`.
+You can use this for generic updating.

 #### Load Time Removal

 The name of this action is `isLoading`.
 Return `true` whenever the game is loading.
 LiveSplit's Game Time Timer will be stopped as long as you return `true`.